LazyTuba/completion-tracker/README.md

 ## Description

-Track completion of async tasks and task sets
+The completion-tracker module tracks completion of one/more asynchronous tasks, or one/more sets of async tasks.

-The completion-tracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags (aka 'tasks'), emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
-The motivation for creating this class is to track completion of asynchronous tasks, hence the name.
+It's a publish-subscribe mechanism which tracks 'posts' to a defined set of tags (aka 'tasks'), emitting a 'post' event as each post is registered (or 'invalidTag' event if attempt to post to an invalid tag) and a 'complete' event when the completion requirements for all tags have been satisfied.

 For each tag, three (3) types of tracking (trackTypes) are supported - "hold", "coll" and "count" - which are specified as part of the configuration object passed during instantiation.

+If the trackType specified for a tag is 'count', posts to that tag are not saved but simply counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
+A 'count' task is deemed complete when the count reaches the value of the 'reqd' option specified during instantiation.

-If the trackType specified for a tag is 'hold', the 'thing' argument of post to that tag is held by the Tracker - i.e., assigned as the first element of the 'things' array (things[0]) of the object assigned to that tag on the Tracker's 'tags' object.
+If the trackType specified for a tag is 'hold', the 'thing' argument of each post to that tag is *held* by the Tracker - i.e., assigned as the first element of the 'things' array (things[0]) of the object assigned to that tag on the Tracker's 'tags' object.
+If more than one post is made to a tag with 'hold' trackType, only the 'thing' passed on the last post is retained.
 A 'hold' task is deemed 'complete' when a single post is registered.

-If the trackType specified for a tag is 'count', posts to that tag are not saved but simply counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
-A 'count' task is deemed complete when the count reaches the value of the 'reqd' option specifed during instantiation.

-If the trackType specified for a tag is 'coll', the values of the 'thing' property of posts to that tag are collected (pushed onto 'things' array) and counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented.
-A 'coll' task is deemed complete when the count reaches the value of the 'reqd' option specifed during instantiation.
+If the trackType specified for a tag is 'coll' (for "collect"), the values of the 'thing' property of posts to that tag DON'T overwrite the previous posts but are *collected* (pushed onto 'things' array) and counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented.
+A 'coll' task is deemed complete when the count reaches the value of the 'reqd' option specified during instantiation.

 ## Usage